Vocal Cord Dysfunction (VCD)

 Videolaryngostroboscopy

-Your team will look for lesions, stiffness, paralysis, irregular movements, throat strain, or incomplete closure of the vocal cords.
-If VCD is suspected, your team will evaluate the movement of your vocal cords during breathing.
-Actual episodes of VCD are rarely seen on these exams, but your voice box will be evaluated to make sure that all the structures are normal.
+If ILO is suspected, your team will evaluate the movement of your vocal cords during breathing.
+Even if an ILO episode is not captured during this exam, a thorough evaluation of your voice box ensures that all structures are normal.
 After the exam, your team will review the images with you to discuss your diagnosis and treatment plan.
-Videolaryngostroboscopy is essential to reaching an accurate diagnosis and determining the best treatment for VCD and other voice box problems.

 Consistently Ranked Among the Nation’s Best Hospitals